Yeshoa/FFC-Official-Website/README.md

   Explain the NationStates community, the Forest lore, and why/how the FFC was founded.
 * **Create key Articles**

-  * “How the Website Works” (revise the draft you already have)
+  * “How the Website Works” (actual article is a placeholder)
   * “How to Participate and Sign Up”
   * “How the Ranking Works & How to Earn Points”
   * “Presenting Achievements”
 * **TournamentGrid.astro: Mobile Fix**
-  Make the tournament grid responsive and visually coherent on phones.
+  Make the tournament grid relative? and visually coherent on phones.
 * **Add Ranking Explanation Above Table**
   A short intro with link to the full “How the Ranking Works” article.
 * **Change Forest Cups heroImg's**